 Different Types of Divergences

 As mentioned earlier, divergences signify a disparity between a price chart and an indicator or oscillator in technical analysis.
 These differences play a role in estimating the chances of a trend either continuing or not.
+Types of divergence in trading focus on differences between price movement and indicator movement.
+This concept is used to study how price develops over time.
+Types of divergence in trading appear in both trending and ranging markets.
+Trading divergences are visible on all chart timeframes.
 There are various types of divergences, and they are as follows:

 Hidden divergence shows the differences between the movements in the price chart and oscillators.
 It is particularly used to predict trend reversals and continuations.
 Oscillators, often known as momentum indicators, are used to determine the strength and direction of price movements.
 Hidden divergence provides signals that a trend is likely to continue.
 When a hidden divergence occurs between the price chart and the indicator or oscillator, the likelihood of the current trend continuing increases.
 There are two types of hidden divergence: